molgenis/sc-MetaBrain-consortium/mbQTL/README.md

 ## Important

 Note that expression PCs calculation is per dataset over the samples that overlap between the expression identifiers in `gte` and the columns in `exp`.

+Also note that snakemake checks if the output files exist but not with what settings they were generated.
+If you wish to rerun the pipeline with different settings while keeping the old files I recommend renaming the `output` subfolder (e.g. `default` to `defaultSettingA`).
+This way snakemake will rerun mbQTL with the updated settings.
+Generally speaking it is only necessary to rename the `output` subfolder as the other files are generated in subfolders based on the settings used (exception: rename `create_annotation` folder as well if update settings in `create_annotation_settings`).

 ## Output